13 Oct Artificial intelligence – What privacy issues with the GDPR?

 Even when the automated decision is necessary to the performance of a contract or was performed following the consent of the relevant invidual, individuals will still have the right to obtain human intervention to express their point of view and to contest the decision which is commonly known as the right to receive a justification of the automated decision.

 The most frequent example is when a mortgage or a recruiting application is turned down since, according to the system, the applying individual does not meet some parameters.This means that a procedure shall be put in place to manually review the matter.
-However, the main issue arises when AI becomes so complex and its decisions are based on such a large number of data that is not actually possible to give a justification of a specific decision.
+However, the main issue for GDPR compliance arises when artificial intelligence becomes so complex and its decisions are based on such a large number of data that is not actually possible to give a justification of a specific decision.

-The solution might be that artificial intelligence whose decisions might impact individuals shall be structured in a way that it will be possible to track the reasoning of the decision.
+The solution might be that, in order to ensure GDPR compliance, the artificial intelligence system whose decisions might impact individuals shall be structured in a way that it will be possible to track the reasoning of the decision.
 But this also depends on what level of justification would be sufficient to meet the criteria set out in the EU Privacy Regulation.
 Is it sufficient to say that the applicant for a mortgage did not meet the creditworthiness parameters?
 Or it will be required to identify the specific parameter and if the parameter has become relevant only because it was linked to a number of other parameters?

 Is all data collected by the AI or ML legally processed?

-Indeed, AI is by definition based on the processing of a very large amount of data from different sources.
+Indeed, artificial intelligence is by definition based on the processing of a very large amount of data from different sources which raises the GDPR related risk.
 And individuals might object to decisions taken on them also because they are based on data illegally processed.

 What happens in case of wrong decisions?

-The complexity of an artificial intelligence is expected to escalate in the coming years.
+The complexity of artificial intelligence systems is expected to escalate in the coming years, making GDPR compliance even more complex.
 And such complexity might make more difficult to determine when a cyber attack has occurred and therefore a data breach notification obligation is triggered.
 This is a relevant circumstance since the EU General Data Protection Regulation introduces the obligation to notify an unauthorised access to personal data to the competent privacy authority and to the individuals whose data was affected.

 We recently saw the case involving the UK telecom provider Talk Talk that was sanctioned by the Information Commissioner with a fine of £ 400,000 for not having prevented a cyber-attack which led to the access to data of over 150,000 customers.
 But what would have happened if Talk Talk was not able to determine whether a cyber attack had occurred and all of sudden its system starts taking “unusual” decisions?
 Given the potentially massive fines provided by the EU Privacy Regulation, this is a relevant issue.

-And the common issue of smart technologies such as those of the Internet of Things, but also AI relates to the difficulty to identify the entity liable for a malfunctioning or a data breach.
+And the common issue of smart technologies such as those of the Internet of Things, but also artificial intelligence relates to the difficulty to identify the entity liable for a malfunctioning or a data breach under GDPR rules.